Skip to main content

 Accommodation

-Off-campus housing is available around the campus, and some Queen Mary students who are unsuccessful in receiving on-campus housing do live off-campus, finding houseshares, etc. The SNU OIA can assist students in searching for housing, yet it is a student's own responsibility to find accommodation outside the campus and to obtain and maintain the off-campus housing contract.
+Off-campus housing is available around the campus, and there are several types of options; Queen Mary students who are unsuccessful in receiving on-campus housing live off-campus, finding houseshares, etc. Most students stay in a goshiwon (small room with a bed, desk, wardrobe, ensuite), which is much cheaper than London rent, and off-campus in various walkable locations from campus.
+The SNU OIA can assist students in searching for housing, yet it is a student's own responsibility to find accommodation outside the campus and to obtain and maintain the off-campus housing contract.

 Cost of Living

 Seoul National University provides information on the cost of living as a student here.
-You can find more general, up-to-date information about the cost of living in Seoul here.
+You can find more general, up-to-date information about the cost of living in Seoul compared to London here

 Please consult the estimated minimum and maximum cost of living figures for this destination country available in our “Estimated Costs of Living” document available on our Finance page.